ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * Let `get_ancestor(store, block, slot)` be the ancestor of `block` with slot number `slot`.
 The `get_ancestor` function can be defined recursively as `def get_ancestor(store, block, slot): return block if block.slot == slot else get_ancestor(store, store.get_parent(block), slot)`.
 * Let `get_latest_attestation(store, validator)` be the attestation with the highest slot number in `store` from `validator`.
 If several such attestations exist use the one the validator `v` observed first.
 * Let `get_latest_attestation_target(store, validator)` be the target block in the attestation `get_latest_attestation(store, validator)`.
 * The head is `lmd_ghost(store, justified_head)` where the function `lmd_ghost` is defined below.
-Note that the implementation below is suboptimal; there are implementations that compute the head in logarithmic time.
+Note that the implementation below is suboptimal; there are implementations that compute the head in time logarithmic in slot count.

 ```python
 def lmd_ghost(store, start):